There are good managers. And then, there are great ones.

-In this video, I have discussed further about the productivity technique called 1-3-5 list.
+In this video, I have discussed further the productivity technique called 1-3-5 list.

 As long as you can organize your workflow in a similar manner, this would work for you.

-Seinfeld’s technique called “Don’t break the chain” simply requires you to keep track on your long-term progress on a calendar.
+Seinfeld’s technique called “Don’t break the chain” simply requires you to keep track of your long-term progress on a calendar.
 Daily.

 Just keep progressing without breaking the chain and you’re good to go.
 It’s something that you can implement even if you are eager to lose weight or work out in the gym.

 There are other techniques and methodologies out there.
 You can come up with one that works for your own work style.
 Or combine them for different forms of activities.

 - A simple Daily List of Tasks.
 This one of the alternatives I use.
 Could be on a physical notebook or a task manager like Evernote, Asana, Wunderlist, Google Keep.
 Plan your weekly agenda on daily iterations and tackle them accordingly.

 - Google Calendar.
 This alone may do the work for you.
 It’s all about limiting distractions by focusing on a specific list of activities across the day or the week.
 Make sure you don’t find excuses along the way and stress on the importance of crossing the checkmarks on your list.